sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-trigger/build-apps-workflow-trigger.md

     ![Create action](importdata5.png)

-    The only thing you need to do is change the formula so the definitionId is equal to the definitionId for your process.
+    The only thing you need to do is change the formula so the `definitionId` is equal to the `definitionId` for your process.

     ![Definition ID](importdata6.png)

+    >You can find the `definitionId` of your process in the lobby.
+In the lobby, go to **Monitoring > Manage Process and Workflows**, and search for your process by project/process name.

 5. Click **Save Data Entity** (bottom right).